 - Select “Go to Folder” from the dropdown menu.

 - In the pop-up window, type “

 - Rename the folder that you find there.
-You can also delete or move this if you want to, though deletion isn’t recommended as this will remove all previous backups.
+You can also delete or move it, but deletion removes all previous backups.

 - Open a new “Finder” window by pressing “Command + N” on your keyboard.
 Go to where you want to redirect your backup files, then create a “new backup folder” there.

 - Type in”

-sudo ln -s “target” ~/Library/Application\Support/MobileSync/Backup"without the outside quotes.
-Replace “[target]” with the address of the folder you want your backup files in, and press Enter.
+sudo ln -s “[target]” ~/Library/Application\Support/MobileSync/Backup"without the outside quotes.
+Replace “[target]” with the address of the folder you want your backup files stored in and press “Enter.”

 - Type in your “admin password” when prompted.

-- A symbolic link will now be created in the iTunes backup directory.
-Performing a local backup will redirect the files to your specified location.
+- A “symbolic link” gets created in the iTunes backup directory.
+Performing a local backup now redirects the files to your specified location.